EgosOwn/gosmartkeyboard/Server.md

 The server has two jobs, to authenticate and to accept a stream of key presses from the client.

-For efficiency and security we support use of a unix socket, but tcp can be used instead
+For efficiency and security we support use of a unix socket, but tcp can be used instead.
+In the case of TCP, the server will listen on 127.1 by default but can be configured to listen on a different address and port.
+In any case, it is highly recommended to run the server behind a reverse proxy supporting HTTPS such as nginx or caddy.

 # Picking a socket type and setting the listener